palewire/first-automated-chart/docs/index.md

     chart_list.append(c)
 ```

-The charts will be created and published in Datawrapper.
-You can see them all at once in your notebook by introducing the `display` function from the `IPython.display` library.
+You can see them all at once in your notebook by introducing the `display` function from the `IPython.display` library ...

 ```python
 from IPython.display import display
 ```

-And passing in the list of charts as arguments.
+... and passing in the list of charts as arguments.

 ```python
 display(*chart_list)
 ```

-Not bad, right!
+Not bad, right?
 You've just created a dozen charts in a few seconds.
 You could do the same with an unlimited number of charts, as long as you have the data to supply the API.

 ## Create a chart that runs on a schedule

 That's one example of how Python can supercharge your chart production.
-Here's another: You can write computer code that, when run on a schedule, will automatically create and publish a chart.
-This is a powerful way to publish charts whenever new data is available, or to create a series of charts that update on a regular basis.
+Here's another: You can write computer code that, when run on a schedule, will create a chart.
+This is a powerful way to publish whenever new records are available.

 As an example, let's automate a chart that could be useful to a newsroom.
-We'll create a chart that shows the top 10 arrest charges in Baltimore over the last week which could, in theory, be published every Monday morning when new data is posted to the city's data portal.
+We'll create a chart that shows the top 10 arrest charges in Baltimore over the last week.
+It could, in theory, be published every Monday morning after new data is posted to the city data portal.

 First we'll find the most recent date in our dataset, which will be the end of the week we want to chart.
-That can be done with pandas by calling the `max` method on the `ArrestDateTime` column.
+That can be done with pandas by calling the `max` method on a date column.

 ```python
 df.ArrestDateTime.dt.date.max()